Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Results and discussion

 Although this analysis is not specifically optimized for a measurement of the Higgs boson self-coupling modifier $\kappa_{\lambda}$, we perform a one-dimensional profile likelihood scan to evaluate the 68\% and 95\% CL on $\kappa_{\lambda}$.
 In this procedure, only $\kappa_{\lambda}$ is treated as a free parameter, while all other Higgs couplings are fixed to their SM values.
 Importantly, the scan accounts only for the effect of $\kappa_{\lambda}$ on the total production cross-section, without considering any modifications to the kinematic distributions or branching ratios.
 Figure~\ref{fig:kl_scan} shows the resulting negative log-likelihood profiles as a function of $\kappa_{\lambda}$ for both the XGBoost (orange) and GNN (red) classifiers.

 Despite neither model being explicitly trained on BSM signal samples with varying $\kappa_{\lambda}$, both demonstrate sensitivity to deviations from the SM expectation.
 Notably, the GNN-based analysis yields a significantly tighter confidence interval.
-In Table \ref {tab:kl_CL} we compare our results to the expected ATLAS $\kappa_{\lambda}$ bounds as described in Ref.~\cite{atlas_results}.
+The measured 95\% (68\%) confidence interval on the $\kappa_{\lambda}$ modifier, as reported by the ATLAS Collaboration using the full Run-2 and a partial Run-3 dataset, is [-1.7,\ 6.6] ([-0.4,\ 5.1])~\cite{atlas_results}.

 To assess the impact of the assumed 10\% background uncertainty on the final results, we perform the statistical analysis under varying background uncertainty scenarios.
 Figure~\ref{fig:sig_lim_vs_bkgsys} shows the dependence of both the expected discovery significance (in blue) and the expected 95\% CL upper limit (in red) as a function of the background uncertainty.